 What better time to read than school & summer holidays?
-Here are my top 6 suggestions on some relatively recently published books, my all time contemporary favourites and some which are just about to be released.
+Here are my suggestions for the summer reads: some relatively recently published books, my all time contemporary favourites and some which are just about to be released.

 The what for Parents/ (Optional) Grown-ups

 1.For hilarious and light hearted tales.
 The 100 years old man who jumped on the window and disappeared.
 Jonas Jonasson’s books are easy reads & gems that will cheer you up.

 2.For a contemporary love story beyond dating and falling in love.
 The shenanigans and joys of the married life kids included from the wise and charming Alain de Botton – The course of love.

 3.For one of my favourite contemporary English writers, sobering communist times , background and life of a musical genius – Shostakovich : The noise of time.
 Enlightening for any of my Western European friends who grew up under the misconception that communism had anything remotely bohemian, intelligent or romantic.

 4.For travel tales and unconventional modern families on the road and home schooling – Robyn’s book The road less travelled about to be released on Amazon in August.

 5.Murakami for anyone who has not discovered his surrealism.
 Kafka on the shore and Dance dance dance my favourites.

 6.For any broken hearted, depressed, disillusioned professionals or exhausted City fellows – Consolations of philosophy from again the erudite Alain de Botton.
 Lots of chapters put elegantly in perspective sorrows, concerns, frustrations or various first world problems.